mitsuhiko/lucumr/2010/11/26/computing-in-perspective.rst

 The idea is that if *n* becomes very, very large (indefinite) the complexity greatly varies.
 If getting an item from a collection would be *O(1)* you would get back any item from the collection in the same time, no matter if it's the first or the last.
+One could think of it that way:
 If the complexity was *O(n²)* and you would get the first item in 1 second, the 10th would take a minute and 40 seconds.
+That's not entirely correct, but not totally wrong either.

 Constant runtime is easy to understand, so is linear runtime.
 But if I give you an *O(log n)* — what's closer: constant or linear runtime?